vocdoni/census3/README.md

 #### About censuses
- * The censuses are published on [IPFS](https://ipfs.tech/) after its creation.
+ * The censuses are published on [IPFS](https://ipfs.tech/) after their creation.
- * Census3 uses [go.vocdoni.io/dvote/tree/arbo](go.vocdoni.io/dvote/tree/arbo) to build the censuses merkle trees.
+ * Census3 uses [go.vocdoni.io/dvote/tree/arbo](go.vocdoni.io/dvote/tree/arbo) to build the census merkle trees.
  * The censuses can be created with the holders of just one token or a combination of tokens, using **complex strategies**  (*coming soon*).
- * The censuses are *zk-friendly* and can be used also for anonymous voting.
+ * The censuses are *zk-friendly* and can also be used for anonymous voting.

 #### About complex strategies
 A strategy is a definition of a group of previously created tokens and how their scanned holders must be combined to create a census.